Point of Sale

-Your guests are the heartbeat of your business, and the good news is that they want to support you through this challenging time of social distancing.
+Your guests are the heartbeat of your business, and the good news is that they want to support you through this challenging time of social distancing and contactless dining.
 By communicating your food safety practices clearly and often, you’ll make it easier for your guests to feel confident ordering meals from you.

 In addition to reassuring your guests that you’re going above and beyond to protect them, you must also ensure that your staff feel safe coming into work.
 Your team needs to know they can rely on you to prioritize their health and steward them through this crisis.

 There’s no doubt that doubling down on restaurant food safety helps limit the spread of illness.
 But, it also makes social distancing a little less difficult for your community when they can still look forward to enjoying takeout from their favorite restaurants.

 1. Send Staff Home If They Show Symptoms